 Washington D.C. defines "negligent homicide" (sometimes called "vehicular homicide") as causing the death of another person while driving in a "careless, reckless, or negligent manner."

-Negligence.
 To be convicted of negligent homicide, the driver must have been at least negligent.
 A person acts with negligence by failing to exercise the degree of care that a reasonable person would under like circumstances.

-Causation.
 A motorist can't be convicted of negligent homicide unless there's proof that the motorist's driving was a legal cause of the fatality.
 In other words, there needs to be a direct link between the defendant's driving and the death.

 The consequences of a negligent homicide conviction depend on the circumstances.
-But generally, negligent homicide is a felony and carries up to five years in prison and/or a maximum $250,000 in fines.
+But generally, negligent homicide is a felony and carries up to five years in prison and/or a maximum of $250,000 in fines.
 The motorist may additionally face license suspension for the conviction.

 And a negligent homicide conviction will add points to a motorist's driving record.
 Accumulating eight or more points within two years can also lead to license suspension.